alephium/docs/docs/dapps/getting-started.md

 npx @alephium/cli@latest deploy
 ```

-This will deploy the token faucet to all of the 4 groups of devnet.
+This will deploy the token faucet to group 0 of devnet.
 To deploy on testnet (or any other network), update your `alephium.config.ts` and use the `--network` option:

 ```
 npx @alephium/cli@latest deploy --network testnet